 Sometimes we allow the mundane, day-to-day, so-called necessities of life to distract us from the real meaning of life.
 When we don’t feed our love into our marriage, we starve it and each other.

-It’s time for you to stop and try these helpful suggestions in your marriage.
-We guarantee that it will improve your marital communications:
+It’s time for you to stop and try these helpful suggestions in your marriage

 - Find legitimate reasons to compliment your spouse’s appearance, efforts, and intelligence.
 You need to sincerely do this at least twice a day (or more often), your spouse will be a happier person.

 - Tell your spouse “I love you” for no reason whatsoever; they are your lover and it serves as a good reminder for each of you.

 - Any time you need to bring something up, be incredibly polite; treat them better than you would anyone else.
 They are more important to you than anyone else.

 - Always ask if it is a good time to chat before you start into something that needs thought; being respectful is a way to express love.

 - Be a good listener so you can learn what is important to your spouse.
 Asking what they like in all areas gives you love ammunition.

 - Express gratitude for your spouse, to your spouse, and to anyone else who will listen.